constellation-app/constellation/CoreArrangementPlugins/release/modules/ext/docs/CoreArrangementPlugins/src/au/gov/asd/tac/constellation/plugins/arrangements/uncollide-arrangement.md

 Using uncollide will expand the graph until none of the selected nodes are colliding.
 If none of the nodes are colliding the begin with, nothing will happen.

-Uncollide will only operate on the X and Y axis, Z is ignore.
-Whereas Uncollide 3D will ensure node don't overlap on all 3 axis.
+Uncollide will only calculate with respect to the X and Y axis, whereas Uncollide 3D accounts for all three axis.

 <div style="text-align: center">
     <figure style = "display: inline-block">